 - Google Drive for Business — If you get a basic G-Suite subscription you will be allotted a certain amount of storage, but you can upgrade to their business & Enterprise level to get at least 1TB per user.
 G-Suite’s standalone cloud storage solution, Drive Enterprise, comes with Google Docs, Google Sheets, and Google Calendar.

-- Azure Cloud Storage — This is Microsoft’s advanced cloud storage solution for businesses looking for greater scalability, security, and durability.
+- Azure Cloud Storage — This is Microsoft’s advanced storage solution for businesses looking for greater scalability, security, and durability.
 The core services of the Azure Storage platform include Azure Blobs, Azure Files, Azure Queues, Azure Tables, and Azure Disks, all of which can be accessed within your business’s storage account.

-To put it simply, cloud applications are pieces of software that users access primarily over the internet.
+These are pieces of software that users access primarily over the internet.
 Since they aren’t run locally, users don’t typically need many onsite resources to utilize them—a laptop is often enough.

-Your company can get the benefits of cloud applications by either implementing a SaaS solution or by using PaaS services to create cloud environments for your applications to run in.
+Your company can get the benefits of cloud applications by either implementing a SaaS solution or by using PaaS services to create environments for your applications to run in.

 - Quickbooks — This is an accounting software application developed by Intuit.
-It’s simplified income and expense tracking allows for easy cash flow management and reporting, and its time tracking feature makes payroll and invoicing a breeze
+Its simplified income and expense tracking allows for easy cash flow management and reporting, and its time tracking feature makes payroll and invoicing a breeze

 - Salesforce CRM — This CRM is by far one of the most popular in the marketplace.
 At a surface level, it tracks and helps your business visualize every stage of the sales process so that multiple departments can easily understand where customers and leads sit in their respective funnels.